-r Improved cash management procedures to ensure that maximum Cash and Call Investment Deposits amount is invested at all times.
-Lower cash balance at year end due decrease in Roads Payable at year-end.
-Variance due to the significant outstanding VAT receivable on 30 June 2022 relating to the Roads Function.
-Claims relating to the 2020/2021 (R 7 703 150) and 2020/2022 (R 6 067 555) year still Other Receivables outstanding with only the claim relating to 2019/2020 being settled before 30 June 2022.
+Improved cash management procedures to ensure that maximum Cash and Call Investment Deposits amount is invested at all times.
+Lower cash balance at year end due Cash and Can investment Deposits decrease in Roads Payable at year-end.
+Other Receivables Variance due to the significant outstanding VAT receivable on 30 June 2022 relating to the Roads Function.
+Claims relating to the 2020/2021 (R 7 703 150) and 2020/2022 (R 6 067 555) year still outstanding with only the claim relating to 2019/2020 being settled before 30 June 2022.
 Included in Other Debtors are land sale debtors amounting to R 12 million, which was not budgeted for as outstanding at year-end.
-Significant reduction in Roads Maintenance Payable which ended in a receivable in the current year.
-This significant reduction was not Trade and other payables anticipated during the budget compilation and can mainly be attributed to increase in costs.
+Trade and other payables Significant reduction in Roads Maintenance Payable which ended in a receivable in the current year.
+This significant reduction was not anticipated during the budget compilation and can mainly be attributed to increase in costs.
 In recent years, the municipality always had a significant advance on 30 June.
 Provisions and Employee Benefits (Non- Variance mainly due to significant actuarial gains which was not fully Current) incorporated in the budgeted figures.
-Variance mainly due to the resumption of VAT claimed on Roads Accumulated Surplus Maintenance Function (effectively from 1 July 2019) which was not budgeted for.
+Variance mainly due to the resumption of VAT claims Accumulated Surplus Maintenance Function (effectively from 1 July 2019) w budgeted for.